 Sister: Krishna Hutheesing

-Great-Grandson: Varun Gandhi
+Great grandson: Varun Gandhi

 Jawaharlal Nehru Controversies:

 - It is really surprising that the first head of state for the Playboy’s controversial pages was Jawaharlal Nehru.
-The Prime Minister of Indian and an inspirational figure who has enlightened India through all circumstances had himself published on the Playboy magazine.
+The Prime Minister of Indian and an inspiration figure who has enlightened India through all circumstances had himself published on the Playboy magazine.
 The Indian embassy claimed that it was not his Interview and that they have just jotted down information from Nehru’s various public appearances and not taken a face to face interview.

 - There’s a picture of him flirting with Edwina Mountbatten.